 One of my 2018 New Year’s resolutions was ‘to teach Japanese again’.
 But it didn’t materialise because of my four months of fieldwork, preparations for three conferences and the priority I gave to completing draft chapters.

-But, this week, I went to an interview for a teaching role at a university and I received an offer for the position, just 15 minutes after the interview!
+But this week, I went to an interview for a teaching role at a university, and I received an offer for the position, just 15 minutes after the interview!
 I feel so grateful and very happy that I will be teaching again from January.

-A brief note on CA
+A brief note on Conversation Analysis (CA)

 Benedicts